 Good morning!
 Today I have a fun DIY project – Fox Notepads!
 I made these cute little guys to give out as game prizes at our Woodland Animal birthday party.
 Since the majority of our party guests were adults, I wanted to make something they could use after the party yet something that was still “in theme” and fun.
 I had a bunch of 3″x5″ notepads left over from making these DIY Notepads, so I decided to use those and make them into foxes.
 They took a little while to plan out, but after a few trials, I had a nice pattern to use.
 I was pretty excited when I figured out how they could close using the fox’s nose.
 It’s the little things :)

-Below is the tutorial and free patter for the DIY Fox Notepad!
+Below is the tutorial and free pattern for the DIY Fox Notepad!
 These come together quickly after you get the hang of it.
 I made them assembly-line style and it went fairly fast.
 These are great because they take very few supplies – just paper, notepads and a black Sharpie! :)

 - 3″x5″ Notepad